slothAD/KindredCommands/README.md

 - `.boost state (Player)`
   - will list all boosts on a player.
   - Example: *.boost state Bob*
+- `.boost players`
+  - provides a list of all boosted players
 - `.spectate (Player)`
   - will set the player into spectate mode, where they are invisible and cannot interact with anything.
 Use again to remove it and teleport them to their prior position.
   - Example: *.spectate Bob*